Blockchain-Enabled Federated Learning: A Reference Architecture Design, Implementation, and Verification: BCFL Reference Architecture

 \subsubsection{Stage 1: Job creation}

-A client initiates a BCFL task, prompting the job creator to generate a quote based on the client's request.
-This quote encompasses the type of deep learning model to be used, the configuration of learning hyperparameters, the desired number of trainers, the global round, and the genesis model.
-Subsequently, the job creator deploys the genesis model to the BCFL server and registers the task.
-It is important to note that while the client who requests the job can be a separate entity, it may also assume the role of the job creator.
+A client initiates a BCFL task, which prompts the job creator to generate a quote based on the client's specifications.
+This quote details the type of deep learning model to be used, the configuration of learning hyperparameters, the desired number of trainers, the number of global rounds, the genesis model,\footnote{Inspired by the term `genesis block,' which denotes the first block mined in any cryptocurrency, we have coined the term `genesis model' to refer to the initial model to be distributed under the BCFL framework.} etc. The job creator then deploys the genesis model and registers the task.
+The deployment process entails uploading the model's parameters to IPFS and then recording the returned content identifier (CID) on the blockchain.
+An essential part of this process is interacting with the smart contract through a cryptographic wallet, which is necessary for recording the details on the blockchain.
+It should be noted that the client who requests the job might be a distinct entity or might also take on the role of job creator.
+For visual reference, this job creation stage is depicted in Fig. \ref{fig:fig2}, ranging from block 1 to block 4.